Lasgo

 Lasgo is a Belgian electronic music group.
 The group formed in 2000 and was composed of Peter Luts, Dave McCullen, and singer Evi Goffin.
+The group name came from McCullen suggesting something related to the United Kingdom, and creating Lasgo out of Glasgow in Scotland.

 Peter Luts confirmed on Belgian radio in 2008 that Goffin was not returning to the group, after choosing to become a full-time mother.
 Luts announced around the same time that he was looking for a new vocalist for the group.
 Together with Belgian TV station JIMtv, he organized a televised search (in similar fashion to talent shows like Idol) for a new vocalist, eventually choosing Jelle Van Dael as the singer.
-The group name came from McCullen suggesting something related to the United Kingdom, and creating Lasgo out of Glasgow in Scotland.

-Throughout their career, Lasgo have sold more than five million units of their albums Some Things and Far Away, and the singles from those albums.

-Although the group has not officially disbanded, they have not released any material since 2013.

-As of 2023, Peter Luts has continued to perform as Lasgo.

-In 2024, Nikki Born joined Lasgo as the new vocalist and frontwoman for the group.
+In 2024, Dutch singer Nikki Born joined Lasgo as the lead singer.After that, in 2025, the group continued to release the singles "Ride the Storm" and "Wonderful."

 Career

 1999–2004: Some Things

-Lasgo's first appearance was on the Holiday Party, one of the biggest parties in Belgium.
-The Music Factory recorded the show to produce a video clip.
-Lasgo's debut single "Something" was released in the summer of 2001 and became a hit all around Europe, charting at #5 in Belgium as well as #4 in the UK Singles Chart.

 In October, Lasgo also won the best national single award for Something on the Belgian TMF Awards 2001.
-Around the same time, Something went gold in Germany with 25,000 copies sold.
+Around the same time, Something went gold in Germany with 250,000 copies sold.
 In November 2001, Lasgo released their second single "Alone".
 This single was taken from Lasgo's debut album, Some Things, released on 19 November 2001.
 The music video for "Alone" was shot in a large office in Berlin, Germany.